Joseph-Schtein/PortfolioProject/README.md

 CV: A comprehensive overview of my professional and academic history.

 Aesthetic & Inspiration
-The visual design is heavily inspired by zui.ooo.
-I chose to implement a Linux Bash GUI aesthetic to give the website a technical, terminal-like feel that aligns with the project's conceptual goals.
+The visual design was heavily inspired by zui.ooo (an operating sysytem) but because misunderstanding of Gemini he choose to implement a Linux Bash GUI aesthetic to give the website a technical, terminal-like feel.

 How to Run
 To view the website locally on your machine, follow these steps: